MichaelBaker/mpl-v1/readme.md

 * libffi: stable 3.0.13
 * llvm: 3.5

+## Where did I leave off?

+Implementing "evalType".
+I need to figure out how to handle type level datastructures and partial type application.

 ## What do I need to actually get a prototype out the door?

 - [X] A Binder data type that is distinct from expressions